Table of Contents Contents

 About the CAIP

-This program provides a refundable tax credit to residents of certain provinces in Canada.
-It is part of a new proposed affordability measure.
-The Canada Revenue Agency (CRA) provides these payments to those who are affected by the federal fuel charge, also known as the provincial carbon tax.
-This is why only certain provinces receive the credit.
-In these provinces the federal pollution pricing system applies.
-The government understands that the cost of living is expensive and these quarterly payments will often cover more than what the resident has paid.
-This is especially true for low to middle income families.
+This program provided a refundable tax credit to residents of certain provinces in Canada.
+It was part of a new proposed affordability measure.
+The Canada Revenue Agency (CRA) provided these payments to those who are affected by the federal fuel charge, also known as the provincial carbon tax.

-How it works
+How it Worked

 The idea behind these pricing systems was to fight climate change by reducing carbon pollution.
 The tax was there to make prices higher deterring Canadians from spending so much on fuel.
 Instead of charging residents a bill, the amounts are added to heating bills as well as fuel surcharges.
-The intention of the CAIP was to combat some of these costs for Canadians to give them some money in their pockets.
+The intention of the CAIP and the CCR was to combat some of these costs for Canadians to give them some money in their pockets.

 In order to be eligible for the payment in these provinces, you must have lived in the province the first day of the month that the payments will be received, as well as the last day of the previous month.
 You must also meet one of the following conditions: